vmware/vks-validated-solutions/VKS Migrations/vSphere CSI K8s to VKS/OCP-VKS-migration-example.md

 # 6. Source clean-up or restore
 ######

-## once data is confirmed, remove the finalizer from the PV and delete it
+## Once data is confirmed, remove the finalizer from the PV and delete it
 ```
 oa patch pv ${PV_NAME} \
   --type=json \